The Need for Structure in Quantum Speedups: Introduction

 \section{Introduction}

 Perhaps the central lesson gleaned from fifteen years of quantum algorithms research is this:

-\begin{quotation} \textit{Quantum computers can offer superpolynomial speedups over classical computers, but only for certain \textquotedblleft structured\textquotedblright \ problems}. \end{quotation}
+\begin{quotation} \textit{Quantum computers can offer superpolynomial speedups over classical computers, but only for certain \textquotedblleft structured\textquotedblright\ problems}. \end{quotation}

-The key question, of course, is what we mean by \textquotedblleft structured.\textquotedblright\ \ In the context of most existing quantum algorithms, \textquotedblleft structured\textquotedblright\ basically means that we are trying to determine some global property of an extremely long sequence of numbers, \textit{assuming} that the sequence satisfies some global regularity. \ As a canonical example, consider \textsc{Period-Finding}, the core of Shor's algorithms for factoring and discrete logarithm \cite{shor}. \ Here we are given black-box access to an exponentially-long sequence of integers $X=\left( x_{1},\ldots,x_{N}\right) $; that is, we can compute $x_{i}$\ for a given $i$. \ We\ are asked to find the \textit{period} of $X$---that is, the smallest $k>0$ such that $x_{i}=x_{i-k}$\ for all $i>k$---promised that $X$ is indeed periodic, with period $k\ll N$. \ The requirement of periodicity is crucial here: it is what lets us use the Quantum Fourier Transform to extract the information we want from a superposition of the form
+The key question, of course, is what we mean by \textquotedblleft structured.\textquotedblright\ \ In the context of most existing quantum algorithms, \textquotedblleft structured\textquotedblright\ basically means that we are trying to determine some global property of an extremely long sequence of numbers, \textit{assuming} that the sequence satisfies some global regularity. \ As a canonical example, consider \textsc{Period-Finding}, the core of Shor's algorithms for factoring and computing discrete logarithms \cite{shor}. \ Here we are given black-box access to an exponentially-long sequence of integers $X=(x_{1},\ldots,x_{N})$; that is, we can compute $x_{i} $\ for a given $i$. \ We\ are asked to find the \textit{period} of $X$---that is, the smallest $k>0$ such that $x_{i}=x_{i-k}$\ for all $i>k$---promised that $X$ is indeed periodic, with period $k\ll N$ (and also that the $x_{i} $\ values are approximately distinct within each period). \ The requirement of periodicity is crucial here: it is what lets us use the Quantum Fourier Transform to extract the information we want from a superposition of the form

 For other known quantum algorithms, $X$ needs to be (for example) a cyclic shift of quadratic residues \cite{dhi}, or constant on the cosets of a hidden subgroup.